 The Lyon program facilitates student exchange between four different French universities located in Lyon and students from any of the Oregon University System (OUS) universities.
 The program allows students to enroll in either French language courses or in regular university courses, in almost any field of study, taught entirely in French.
 The program is suitable for all students who have completed second-year college-level French or the equivalent.
-In addition, the Lyon program offers a fall semester program, ending in December, for undergraduate business students, to facilitate study of business in an international context while also offering French language courses at every level.
+In addition, the Lyon program offers a fall term or winter/spring term program for undergraduate students in Business, Political Science, Urban Studies or European Studies where core courses are taught in English.

 - Encompassing four different French universities with various specialty areas, the Lyon program offers a wide variety of disciplines and courses

 - Participants have access to courses in unique fields, including sports sciences, encoding and cryptography (Lyon 1); human rights, development studies, anthropology, women’s studies, theory of art and music (Lyon 2); business, territorial planning, and philosophy (Lyon 3); and human rights, translation studies, ethics, and theology (FacCatho).